ShanlinKe/COVID-19/README.md

 | GTDB-tk | https://gtdb.ecogenomic.org/downloads |
 | Kofam/Swissprot/Trembl/RefSeq | https://github.com/cruizperez/MicrobeAnnotator/tree/master/microbeannotator/database |

+# metagenomics sequencing data
+The example sequencing data can be downloaded from NCBI/ENA/GSA.
+The accession numbers of those metagenomic studies are PRJNA624223, PRJNA656660, PRJNA660883, PRJNA743981, PRJCA003532, and PRJNA650244.

 # Usage
 The Example workflow is divided into two folders: 'Pipeline' and 'Script'.
 'Pipeline' folder contains details for the public softwares and their parameters used for our project, while the 'Script' folder contains in-house scripts for further data analysis and visualisation.